Sipondo/ulix-docsflow/pages/upl/upl_sets_switches.md

 {% include image.html file="settables.png" alt="settables" max-width=800 %}
 {% include image.html file="switches.png" alt="switches" max-width=800 %}

+### Defining Settables&Switches

+When you go to the Enums tab in Ldtk and click on Settables or switches, you probably will not see any defined as of yet.
+You can freely add them by clicking "ADD VALUE".
+(Green rectangle)
+**IMPORTANT**: When you add a Settable or Switch, Ldtk will automatically capitalise them.
+But in UPL you **MUST** refer to them in all lower-case characters. (see examples below)

 ## Settables

 Settables are variables that you can store *anything* in.
 In the example above, we have defined a *story_chapter* settable, which we can now access in UPL.
 It is an attribute of the *set* object (see [Users & Objects](upl_users_objects.html)).
 This means we can now access it to see how far the player has progressed or set it in UPL when the player progresses through the game!